 Beetroots are rich source of iron, antioxidant and must be included in diet.
 It is good especially for kids.
 Most of kids do not like to have beetroot in raw form.
 There are so many ways in which we include it in our diet.
-Chop it very finely and add to salads with cucumber, use beetroot puree in soups, raita, buttermilk, parantha and even making breads and muffins.
+Chop it very finely and add to salads with cucumber(like in Kuchumber Salad), use beetroot puree in soups, raita, buttermilk, parantha and even making breads and muffins.
 Check my Whole Wheat Beetroot Sliders or Burger Buns.

 Rasam, as I mentioned above is a thin soup with Indian Spices.
 It is commonly had with rice in South Indian homes.
 But we like to have it as soup.
-I had some idlli leftover from lunch, made chilli idlli for kid and relished the warm and comforting rasam with it and some pappadums.
+I had some idli leftover from lunch, made chilli idli for kid and relished the warm and comforting rasam with it and some pappadums.

 Making Tomato Beetroot rasam is very easy.
 I use beetroot puree and tomato puree to make it.
 Many people like to keep it chunky too but we like it without any chunks of beetroot or tomato skins.
 Adding garlic and onion is optional.
 I add garlic in winters this time I skipped adding it.

 You can use store-bought rasam powder, but in case your do not have it no worries.
 Follow the steps in recipe, you will have all the rich flavors of Rasam Powder.
 Spices like Cumin Seeds, Coriander Seeds and Black Pepper along with ginger and garlic are used to flavour Rasam.

 Roast coriander and cumin seeds to get the aroma and do not forget to add fresh curry leaves for the flavor.
 I have added freshly ground black peppers to rasam, you can roast it with cumin and coriander seeds and grind together.